turingschool/career-development-curriculum/module_four/mock_behavioral_interview_template.md

 * How do you approach testing?
 And what do you think about this?
 How would you improve QA?
 * When have you exercised leadership and what was the result?
 * Describe a time when you took a risk that paid off for you.
 What was your process for pushing yourself further?
 How did you assess risk and try something new?
+* Tell me about a time you had competing priorities or worked on multiple projects at once.
+How did you manage to make or miss the deadlines?
+What did you learn from that experience?

 **Communication & Feedback Questions:**
 * Describe to me the steps you would take to build out a product.